DataTalksClub/machine-learning-zoomcamp/cohorts/2023/10-kubernetes/homework.md

 ## Question 4

-Now let's test if everything works.
-Use `kubectl` to get the list of running services.

-What's the `Type` of the service that is already running there?

-* ClusterIP
-* NodePort
-* LoadBalancer
-* ExternalName

-## Question 5

 To be able to use the docker image we previously created (`zoomcamp-model:hw10`), we need to register it with `kind`.